Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 Mages gain access to schools of magic through their perks and can learn a new spell on each level.
 Mages have a maximum number of Magic Points they can hold equal to their level.
-Casting a spell requires a number of MP equal to the Magic requirement of its school and the spell's rarity.
+Casting a spell requires a successful Magic check and a number of MP equal to the Magic requirement of its school and the spell's rarity.

 > **Example:** Casting an Average Prestidigitation spell would cost 0 MP while casting a Legendary Chronomancy spell would cost 6 MP.